Prag8855/aab/frontend/content/guides/kontist-review.md

 [Kontist](/out/kontist) is a German bank.
 They offer business bank accounts (*[[Geschäftskonto]]*) for freelancers.

 This is my review of Kontist in May 2025.
 I used Kontist for my business from January 2022 to May 2025.
-Now I use [N26](/out/n26-business) instead.
+Now I have an [N26](/out/n26-business) freelancer account.

 In my opinion, **there is no good reason to choose Kontist**.
 Use one of the [Kontist alternatives](#kontist-alternatives).